 War and Peace: A Tale of a Hospital

-A lot of people living in istanbul may think that it's a crazy city.
+A lot of people living in Istanbul may think that it’s a crazy city.
 Well, sometimes this may not be the case although the crowded streets and heavy traffic says […]

-A lot of people living in Istanbul may think that it's a city.
+A lot of people living in Istanbul may think that it’s a crazy city.
 Well, sometimes this may not be the case although the crowded streets and heavy traffic says otherwise.
 It is a place that one can surely feel at peace as its name actually denotes.
-The French La Paix (Lape) Hospital was the first mental hospital in and it tells a story of the for peace.
+The French La Paix (Lape) Hospital was the first mental hospital in Turkey and it tells a story of the battle for peace.

-How remarkable it is, and whether it's worth reading or writing about it certainly depends on a lot of factors.
-Its long history goes back to the time of the .
+How remarkable it is, and whether it’s worth reading or writing about it certainly depends on a lot of factors.
+Its long history goes back to the time of the Ottoman Empire.
 Among some of the interesting facts surrounding this hospital is where its name comes from.
 It is a witness and symbol of tolerance that many modern societies lack today.

 1850’s

 Looking back, the history of La Paix Hospital dates to the Crimean War between 1853 and 1856.
-The war was between and France's allies, the British Empire, the and Sardinia, what is today known as Italy.
+The war was between Russia and France’s allies, the British Empire, the Ottoman Empire and Sardinia, what is today known as Italy.
 One wonders whether it was a good war or a bad one.
 Of course, just like any other war there are repercussions.
 On the other hand, not all wars may necessarily be pertained as a “notoriously incompetent international butchery”.
-A lot of people lost their lives during , but a greater number succumbed to death as a result of wounds sustained and diseases.
+A lot of people lost their lives during battle, but a greater number succumbed to death as a result of wounds sustained and diseases.
 Had there been proper medical treatment, the number of deaths could have been lower.
 The exact estimate of casualties is not available although on average both sides are said to have lost approximately 350,000 – 400,000 people.
-This is the population of averagely two modern cities.
+This is the population of averagely two modern European cities.

 Wounded Turkish soldiers were nursed by French nuns, the Daughters of Saint Vincent de Paul’s charity (Filles de la Charite de Saint Vincent de Paul).
 At the end of the war, more than 300 nuns had come to Istanbul to continue their mission.
 Despite being availed with 20 barracks and 300 beds to nurse their patients, the nuns did not own a building of their own thus at times running their work through mobile hospitals.
 It was however just a matter of time before the situation could change.